JLu07/docs/docs/Collateralized-DEX-Offering.md

 ### Building period

 - IP can add the pledge to raise the fund pool size.
 - GP pays the fee to subscribe for the fund pool share.
 The subscription fee paid by GP will form a vault (IP and LP can draw income from it later).
-In addition, the share allocated to GP is related to the amount of investment and locked DGT.
+In addition, the share allocated to GP is related to the amount of investment and held DGT.
 - LP investment funds directly into the fund pool.
 ### Ongoing period